Cargarmar18/Acme-SF/README.txt

 - Invoices Hacking Test Cases:
   - Hacking test cases for Invoices generate a 404 error instead of a 500 error.
 Despite this, the integrity and security of this section function as expected.

+- Error null respones for non-feature id requests in banner:
+  - During the replay of banner, some random feature may obtain an error message specifying that a request is null.
+After futher analysis and checking in the csv, the "random null" is associated to images, css or random libraries not related to the banner feature.